 Regardless of whether dental operatories are plumbed directly to municipal water supply lines or utilize independent bottle systems, and regardless of the presence or absence of any water filtration system that might be installed, the following protocols and guidelines should be observed at all times:

-- Flush all water-bearing lines for a minimum of 20 seconds after each patient, as recommended by the CDC and Canadian guidelines.
+- Discharge air and waterlines for a minimum of 20-30 seconds after each patient, as recommended by the CDC and Canadian guidelines.
+This procedure is intended to flush out patient material that might have entered the handpiece turbine, air or waterlines.

 - Do not use waterline heaters, as they serve to increase the growth rate of microorganisms that might be present in the lines tremendously.

 - Never use water from a standard dental delivery system during surgical procedures.
 Instead, use sterile water or saline delivered by sterile means, such as autoclavable bulb syringes, or autoclavable or disposable sterile tubing.

-- Spot-check water quality throughout the operatory environment at least quarterly by submitting water samples to a laboratory for HPC testing, or by using an in-office testing product like HPC Total Count Sampler from EMD Millipore.
+- Monitor water quality throughout the operatory environment at least quarterly by submitting water samples to a laboratory for HPC testing, or by using an in-office testing product like HPC Total Count Sampler from EMD Millipore, to ensure compliance with water-quality standards of <500 CFU/mL, as recommended by the CDC.

 Additional Required Maintenance for VistaClear Systems